rgrannell1/RHighlight/README.md

 Now we can work on loading this content into your page.
 Here is an example document head

+### 2.1 Head

+You need to load the `rhighlight-min.js` script and a syntax theme of your choice in the document head. jQuery is required by RHighlight, at least at the moment.

 ```html
 <!DOCTYPE html>
 <html>